CrzPhil/IN3063-Coursework/README.md

 ### Directory Structure

-The dataset for task one is already in place and ready to be used by the codebase.
-The dataset for task two needs to be downloaded and extracted in the dataset directory.

-It was too big to push to GitHub (>2GB), so you will have to download it from here: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?resource=download
+Both datasets are in place and ready to be used for their respective tasks.
+It is possible that some relative path referencing might not work on Windows systems.
+In that case, just replace the relative path `./dataset/chest_xray/` with an absolute path `C:\\path\\to\\directory\\`.

+The dataset was obtained from kaggle: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?resource=download

 Place the `archive.zip` file in the `dataset/` directory and run `unzip archive.zip` to extract its contents.